tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 appear in examples or some explanation.
 Projects that make an attempt to provide a reference for config seem to follow the same pattern.
-For relatively simple config files they provide an example with all the fields, optional and not, provided, and then comment the example to say what's option, what the possible values are.
+For relatively simple config files they provide an example with all the fields, optional and not, provided, and then comment the example to say what's optional and what the possible values are.

 ![](/images/rust-docs-config-ref/helm-chart-file.png)